-The Social Policy Research Centre (SPRC) Postgraduate Research Scholarship (I,L,R)
+The Social Policy Research Centre (SPRC) Postgraduate Research Scholarship (L,R)

-- \$15,888 pa (equivalent to the APA), plus allowances - 3 years for a PhD
+- \$15,888 pa (equivalent to the APA), plus allowances - · 3 years for a PhD

-Applicants should have a Bachelors Degree with at least Honours 2/1 in any of the fields of study relevant to social policy.
+Applicants should hold a Bachelors Degree with at least Honours 2/1 in any of the fields of study relevant to social policy.
 The successful candidate will be enrolled in a relevant School of the University but will undertake research at the Centre.
 Prospective applicants must contact the School in which they wish to enrol.
-Application packages are available from the SPRC Publications and Information Officer, Social Policy and Research Centre, UNSW.
-Tel (02) 385 3833.
-Applications close late October.
+Application packages are available from the Administrator, Social Policy Research Centre, UNSW, Tel (02) 9385 3833.
+Applications close late November.